yellowbean/absbox-doc/docs/source/modeling.rst

 .. autosummary::
    :toctree: generated

-Deal modeling is a process to build a deal with descriptive data, with components follows:
+Deal modeling is a process to build deal class with descriptive components follows:

 * Asset info -> pool asset attributes, loan by loan or repline level data or projected cashflow as input
-* Bond info -> bonds with different types as well as residule tranche
+* Bond info -> bonds with different types and equity tranche
 * Waterfall info -> Describe the priority of payments when:
     * End of pool collection (Optional)
     * Distribution day for all the bonds and fees
     * Event of Default (Optional)
     * Clean up call (Optional)
 * Dates info
-  * Cutoff day / Closing Date / Next/First payment Date or series of custom dates
+  * Cutoff day / Closing Date / Next / First payment Date or series of custom dates
-* Triggers (Optional)
+* Triggers (Optional) -> describe what may happened then what state changed should be performed in deal
-* Liquidity Provider (Optional)
+* Liquidity Provider (Optional) -> entities provides interest bearing/non-bearing support to shortfall of fee/interest or bond principal
+* Hedges (Optional) -> interest rate swap/ fx swap

 Structure of a `Generic` deal